FelysNeko/daybreak/README.md

 # PEG Library

-A lightweight macro-based library that helps build reusable packrat parsers with support for left recursion.
+A lightweight macro-based framework that helps build reusable packrat parsers with support for left recursion.

 I'm recently re-writing this project...